 Other forms of harassment can be based on any class protected by the Constitution, including race, gender, pregnancy, age (40+), sexual orientation, national origin, and marital status.
 The same standards and rules apply – the actions taken against you because of your race, gender, etc., must be so severe or pervasive that “they create” a hostile work environment.

-Rene Potter, Employment Rights Law Firm has handled countless harassment claims based on each of the protected classes.
+Rene Potter, Employee Rights Law Firm has handled countless harassment claims based on each of the protected classes.
 It is unfortunate that this mistreatment is so prevalent in today’s workforce.
 Fortunately, there are strong laws in California to protect you.
-Rene Potter, Employment Rights Law Firm can help you make it stop.
+Rene Potter, Employee Rights Law Firm can help you make it stop.
 Call us.